Guyed mast: Anchor placements

 Partially guyed towers can be divided into two types, depending on the placement of the guy anchors.

-Anchors atop the free-standing tower
+Atop the free-standing tower

 Guyed masts on skyscrapers or wider towers are often guyed on the roof of the free-standing basement structure.

 In such cases, there is no major constructive difference of the guyed mast to a guyed mast on plain ground, and the construction of the free-standing basement tower does not differ much from a tower of the same height without a mast.
 The guyed mast of such constructions is usually of lesser height than basement tower.

-Anchors on the ground
+On the ground

 Partially guyed towers in which at least one basement of the guy anchors is on the ground are more rare.
 The placement of guy basements across a broader geometric base allows for a mast much taller than the free-standing basement tower, and the integration of tower and mast should be considered in all facets of construction and maintenance.